FEUP-LDTS-2021/ldts-project-assignment-g1202/docs/README.md

 - **Catching Coins** - If the player goes to the position of a coin, this one is going to be collected, adding some money to our inventory which can be used in the Shop.
 - **Lives** - In the beggining of the game, the player is given 3 lives (displayed in health on the screen).
 - **Dying** - A player dies if his health reaches 0, or less.
-- **Inventory** - Inventory to store our items that we bought from the shop or caught on the map
+- **Inventory** - Inventory to store our items that we bought from the shop or picked on the map
 - **Arena Transition** - Player can pass to another new Arena
+- **PvP Mode** - 2 Players can face each other using different weapons

 ### PLANNED FEATURES - Still being implemented!